Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Public agencies must register drones with the Department of Public Safety and comply with DPS regulations.
-Prohibits public agencies from operating drones manufactured by entities flagged under federal NDAA Section 1260H (currently includes DJI).
-Agencies cannot use drones to assist law enforcement with criminal prosecution.
-Evidence obtained in violation is inadmissible.
+Requires public agencies to register unmanned aerial vehicles with the Department of Public Safety before operation and to comply with DPS regulations.
+Public agencies are prohibited from operating drones to assist law enforcement agencies with law enforcement or conducting criminal prosecutions.
+Information obtained in violation is inadmissible.

 View source